The Adventures of Dean Martin and Jerry Lewis: Publication history

+Drake provided storyboards for each tale to explain the visuals for the artist.
+He said of working on The Adventures of Jerry Lewis, "I loved being able to make comedy an adventure.
+I put a lot of comedy into my adventure stories, and when I got to Bob Hope and Jerry Lewis, I put a lot of adventure into my comedy stories."

 In 1964, Jerry's genius nephew Renfrew joined the book, and a year later, the cast included a fairy-tale witch housekeeper named Witch Kraft.
+Drake explained why he added the new characters: "The Hope and Lewis books were both dying when I took them over.
+I knew that the reason for this was that the kids couldn't relate to these characters.
+[Hope and Lewis] were not of their time.
+What the kids were relating to then was science fiction and horror.
+So I determined to inject science fiction and horror into Hope and Lewis.
+And it worked."

 The entire DC humor line was cancelled between 1971 and 1972, including Jerry Lewis, Leave It to Binky, Date with Debbi and Swing with Scooter.

 In 2007, Bob Oksner stated that he had had a greater role in writing the comic than previously acknowledged, explaining that the comic's editor, Larry Nadle, had persuaded Oksner to allow his writing credit (and thus payment) to be transferred to "another cartoonist" who Nadle described as being in debt to DC; in reality, Nadle was keeping the money.
-When this was discovered after Nadle's death in 1963, Oksner was nearly fired.
+When this was discovered after Nadle's death in 1963, Oksner was suspected of collaborating with Nadle on the scheme and had to show his thumbnail sketches of the stories.